catfish2019/Algorithms/README.md

 ## Obtaining a Khoury account

-Note that all assignments are run on the Khoury web servers: `ssh your_user_name@login.khoury.neu.edu`
+Note that all assignments are tested and graded on the Khoury web servers: `ssh your_user_name@login.khoury.neu.edu` (i.e. running an assignment on your Mac, is NOT the same environment as our Khoury servers which run a linux system).

 [Creating a Khoury account if you need one](https://www.khoury.northeastern.edu/systems/getting-started/)